 Once organized we set off again to walk, run, and stretch our legs.
 Brian had been running out in front of us when Mac and I came around a corner and saw him talking with 3 guys.
 “Whoah!” we thought.
 “Where’d they come from?”
 They didn’t look like Search and Rescue.
 We quickly walked up the road to meet them and they told us they were from ACI, the road construction company responsible for the Middle Fork paving project.
 They had driven up the road to check out conditions and were stopped on the other side of the washout.
 They looked about as surprised to see us as we did to see them!

-The ACI team had a truck so we quickly grabbed our gear, parked the Jeep in a safe place, and then forded the crossing to catch a ride out of there with them.
+The ACI team had a truck on the other side of the washout, so we quickly grabbed our gear, parked the Jeep in a safe place and forded the creek and debris to catch a ride back to Valley Camp.
 Even with lower water levels the current was frighteningly strong.
-The construction team told us the bridge was likely undermined and that it would have been dangerous to cross by car.
-They pointed out some areas of the road that had been under a few feet of water only hours prior.
-Once back at Valley Camp we let a King County crew on site know that we were safely out and wouldn’t need assistance from Search and Rescue.
-The ACI Project Manager took my number to keep me updated on when I can safely retrieve the Jeep, and Monty gave us all a lift to the North Bend Bar and Grill, the only place we eagerly wanted to go for food and drink!
+The construction team told us we made the right call and that planks of the culverts could have been popped off from the water flow, making a vehicle crossing dangerous.

+As we drove out, the crew pointed out several areas of the road that had been under a few feet of water only hours prior.
+Once back at Valley Camp, we let a King County crew on site know that we were safely out and wouldn’t need assistance from Search and Rescue.
+The ACI Project Manager took my number to keep me updated on when I could safely retrieve the Jeep, and Monty gave us all a lift to the North Bend Bar and Grill, the only place we eagerly wanted to go for food and drink!